Cookie authentication in ASP.NET Core 2 without ASP.NET Identity

 </form>

-Let's add some code to handle the button click.
-You can add the code directly to the page or create a PageModel class.
-The code is very short, so I'll add it to the page.
+Next, add code to handle form submission.
+You can add it directly to the page or in a separate PageModel class.
+Since the code is short, it is added inline here.

 HTML